marianakhoul/WDL/README.md

 ```
 "workflow.task.variable_name":"Variable Value"
 ```
+Strings should have double quotes around the values, however, Arrays and Booleans shouldn't have double quotes.
+Inputs inside the Array[String] can have double quotes like ["cat","dog"].
 If passing files to the variable names, the path to the file is relative to the working directory where your WDL and inputs.json files are.

 ## Execute